FA Cup: 2019 to 2025

 On 23 May 2019, it was announced that ITV would replace BT Sport in broadcasting the FA Cup from the 2021–22 season.
 This deal saw the BBC and ITV become joint broadcasters of the tournament for the first time since 1988, which meant that, for the first time, all FA Cup matches would be exclusively broadcast on free-to-air television.

 In addition, full coverage of the tournament returned to STV in Scotland, after the broadcaster replaced content from the competition with regular network programmes (and local content made in Scotland, plus films and specials) during the 2008 to 2014 period that ITV last held the rights.

 BBC Radio 5 Live and Talksport provided radio coverage including several full live commentaries per round, with additional commentaries broadcast on BBC Local Radio.

 2025 onwards

-On 15 February 2024, it was announced that TNT Sports obtained full broadcasting rights of the FA Cup from 2025–26 season.
-The BBC then confirmed a sub-licensing deal with TNT Sports to allow the competition to remain free-to-air.
+On 15 February 2024, it was announced that TNT Sports obtained full broadcasting rights of the FA Cup from the 2025–26 season.
+The BBC confirmed a sublicensing deal with TNT Sports on 14 May 2024 to allow the competition to remain free-to-air, showing two games from the first round to the quarter-finals, one semi-final and the final, which will all be broadcast on TNT Sports also.